themeblvd/theme-blvd-sliders/readme.txt

 When using a Theme Blvd theme, this plugin gives you slick interface to build custom, responsive sliders that can then be incorporated throughout your website via shortcode or [custom layouts](http://wordpress.org/extend/plugins/theme-blvd-layout-builder/).

-Quick video run-through will be here after it's made ...

 = Quick Feature Overview =

 * WordPress admin interface to create custom sliders.